ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 www.cameraprive.com
 showup.tv

--After ~6 seconds a little panel will occur with stop/record and preview -Just click the rec button to start recording and click again to pauze and stop to save it to disk.
+-After ~6 seconds a little panel will occur with stop/record and preview.
+-Just click the rec button to start recording and click again to pauze and stop to save it to disk.
 -With a mouse pull you can move the little panel to an other place.
 -If you right click the preview video you can go full screen, picture in picture and make a snapshot.